-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-Supported employment is assistance provided, in order to sustain competitive employment, to an individual who, because of a disability, requires intensive, ongoing support to be self-employed, work from home, or perform in a work setting at which individuals without disabilities are employed.
-Supported employment includes adaptations, supervision, training related to an individual's assessed needs and earning at least minimum wage (if not self-employed).
-In the state of Texas, this service is not available to individuals receiving waiver services under a program funded under Section 110 of the Rehabilitation Act of 1973.
-Documentation is maintained in the individual’s record that the service is not available to the individual under a program funded under the Individuals with Disabilities Education Act (20 U.S.C. §1401 et seq.).
+Supported employment is assistance provided, in order to sustain competitive employment, to a member who, because of a disability, requires intensive, ongoing support to be self-employed, work from home, or perform in a work setting at which individuals without disabilities are employed.
+Supported employment includes adaptations, supervision, training related to a member's assessed needs and earning at least minimum wage (if not self-employed).
+In the state of Texas, this service is not available to members receiving waiver services under a program funded under Section 110 of the Rehabilitation Act of 1973.
+Documentation is maintained in the member's record that the service is not available to the member under a program funded under the Individuals with Disabilities Education Act (20 U.S.C. §1401 et seq.).

-A supported employment service provider must satisfy one of these options:
+A supported employment service provider’s credentials must satisfy one of these options:

 Option 1: